exelix11/dvr-patches/readme.md

 **The provided patches are only for 12.1, 11.0 and 11.0.1** as they are the only firmwares I could test.
 If these prove not to cause issues I will port them to older versions as well.
 Of course pull requests are welcome.

 ## Installing
-Download this repo as a zip file from the green "code" button on the top of the page [or this link](http://github.com/exelix11/dvr-patches/archive/master.zip) and copy the `am` folder to `/atmosphere/exefs_patches/` on your sd then reboot your console.
+Download this repo as a zip file from the green "code" button on the top of the page [or this link](http://github.com/exelix11/dvr-patches/archive/master.zip), extract it and copy the `am` folder to `/atmosphere/exefs_patches/` on your sd then reboot your console.
 Now streaming should just work™.

 ## Game compatibility
 I don't know.